 - Jelena Kol

-Ms. Mamedova practices the immigration law and offers legal support to the immigrant communities of the Tri-State area, including counsel in juvenile and domestic relations matters.
-She speaks Russian, Ukrainian, Uzbek, Azerbaijani, Turkish, and Crimean Tatar language.
+Ms. Mamedova practices immigration law and offers legal support to the immigrant communities of the Tri-State area, including counsel in juvenile and domestic relations matters in immigration settings.
+She speaks Russian, Ukrainian, Uzbek, Azerbaijani, Turkish, and the Crimean Tatar language.
 She is a dedicated advocate for and advisor to her clients, respecting personal, family and business relationships.

-Ms. Mamedova received her Juris Doctor degree from Salmon P. Chase College of Law of Northern Kentucky University and a Bachelors in International Affairs from Xavier University in Cincinnati.
+Ms. Mamedova received her Juris Doctor degree from Salmon P. Chase College of Law of Northern Kentucky University and a Bachelor's degree in International Affairs from Xavier University in Cincinnati.

 11260 Chester Road